marshamllow95/nova-colorscheme/README.md

-## Colorscheme for neovim and Alacritty based on the Nova colorscheme for Emacs.
+## Colorscheme for neovim (basic) and Alacritty based on the Nova colorscheme for Emacs.